MVA-BN-Brachyury + FPV-Brachyury vaccines

 A Phase 2 trial of BN-Brachyury and radiation therapy in patients with advanced chordoma

-Researchers at Massachusetts General Hospital and Mayo Clinic are enrolling patients in a Phase 2 clinical trial that will determine whether a cancer treatment vaccine in combination with radiation can cause tumors to shrink in patients with advanced chordoma.
+Researchers at Massachusetts General Hospital and Mayo Clinic are enrolling patients in a Phase 2 Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. that will determine whether a cancer treatment vaccine in combination with radiation can cause tumors to shrink in patients with advanced chordoma.
 The vaccine, called BN-Brachyury, is a prime-boost vaccine, meaning that the first vaccine doses “prime” the immune system response, and the following doses boost that response and make it stronger.
-This particular vaccine is designed to prompt the immune system to attack and kill cells that contain a protein called brachyury.
+This particular vaccine is designed to prompt the immune system to attack and kill cells that contain a protein called A gene that makes a protein, also called brachyury, that is present at high levels in nearly all chordoma tumors..
 The brachyury protein is produced by chordoma tumor cells, but not by other healthy cells in the body.
 You can read more detailed information in the About the vaccine section below.

 Patients who have locally advanced or metastatic tumors and are planning to have radiation are eligible to participate in this trial.
-The radiation plan must include a dose of radiation biologically equivalent to 1 fraction of 8 Gy (this should be discussed with your Radiation Oncologist).
+The radiation plan must include a dose of radiation biologically equivalent to 1 The dose of radiation delivered during one session of radiation therapy. of 8 The abbreviation for gray equivalents, which refers to the unit of measurement for an absorbed dose of radiation. (this should be discussed with your Radiation Oncologist).
 All patients will have 3 doses of the vaccine before radiation treatment begins followed by additional vaccine treatments after radiation is complete.
 The study will determine how often the irradiated tumor shrinks when the vaccine is given compared to the results of previous studies when radiation was given alone.
 The trial is sponsored by Bavarian Nordic.
 The Principal Investigators are Dr. Greg Cote at Massachusetts General Hospital, Dr. Scott Okuno at Mayo Clinic Rochester, Dr. Steven Attia at Mayo Clinic Jacksonville, and Dr. Mahesh Seetharam at Mayo Clinic Scottsdale.

 Why this trial is being done